uchicago-cs/cmsc22000/website/content/labs/lab1.md

 For each lab assignment, we will provide you with an *invitation URL* that will allow you sign up for the lab assignment on GitHub, and which will result in the creation of a repository called `2020-labN-GITHUB_USERNAME` inside our `cmsc22000-labs` organization on GitHub (a GitHub "organization" is basically a way to group together related repositories).
 For example, if your GitHub username is `jrandom`, your repository will be called `2020-lab1-jrandom`.
 This repository will be private, and can only be viewed by you and the CS 220 course staff.

+## Where should you do this lab?

+For this lab, we will specifically need you to work on a CS machine, which means you will have to connect remotely to CS environment.
+You can do this in one of two ways:

+- Using SSH, which will allow you to open a command-line terminal on a CS machine.
+The CS techstaff provides [detailed instructions](https://howto.cs.uchicago.edu/remote_access) on how to do this.
+- Connecting to a [Virtual Desktop](https://howto.cs.uchicago.edu/techstaff:vdesk).
+This will show you, on your computer, effectively the exact same desktop you would see if you physically logged into a CSIL machine.
+However, this option may not work well for low-bandwidth Internet connections.

+In future labs, there will be more flexibility on where you can do your work, including working locally on your own computer.

 ## Initializing your repository

 You will start by initializing your repository.
 Like SVN, your repository is hosted on GitHub, but you can create a local copy in your home directory (we will refer to this as your *local repository*).